 Yet the greates benefit to our health can come from the smallest efforts.
 One of my teachers used to say the single most important practice anyone can implement to improve their life is that of eating consciously.
 When you eat, just eat.
 Practice mindfulness over your food by putting away the TV, computer, and books, and focus on your food as the sacred gift from the Earth that it is.

 This ritualization of daily life, bringing back the sacred to the mundane, is the great work that will bring balance back to the Earth and our bodies.

 I like to dream of a time when food is truly seen and felt as the sacred body of the Earth.
 If eating were an act of worship, I sincerely doubt we would engage in ‘factory farming’, or look for lab-grown meat and ‘protein’ to fill our plates.
 Rather than meat production, perhaps we would return to animal husbandry and plant-tending in a time-honored co-creative relationship with the beings who nourish us.

 We can turn to modern research to corroborate the ancient wisdom regarding how aligning our lives with natural cycles can support our health.
 And we can turn to our hearts to underscore the importance of honoring the lives that support our lives.
 Best of all, we can just begin where we are with our bodies as our laboratories.
-Pick one thing and try it for a week or two, and see what works for your body, your heart, your mind.
+Pick one thing – getting up earlier, or eating a lighter dinner, or starting your morning with some sort of mindfulness practice – and try it for a week or two.
+See what works for your body, your heart, your mind.